Settorezero/Arlok/README.md

 Making the PCB on PCBWay will support my work, but you need to subscribe to PCBWay first: you can do it using [my invite link](https://www.pcbway.com/setinvite.aspx?inviteid=355653&from=settorezero2020).
 Then you can let you make the [PCB on PCBWay](https://www.pcbway.com/project/shareproject/ARLOK_arduino_robot.html)

 ## What materials are needed?
-Please Look at [BOM](./docs/arlok_bom.txt) first.
+Please Look at [BOM](./docs/BOM.txt) first.
-For Italian users there is a [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1MPQHllO7yKMDYPbDrZOl-8qmw7OP9y3tJf0Bnw-yMyg/edit?usp=sharing) with all materials needed for the robot.
+For Italian users there is a [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1MPQHllO7yKMDYPbDrZOl-8qmw7OP9y3tJf0Bnw-yMyg/edit?usp=sharing) with all materials needed for the robot from Futura Elettronica.

 ## Assembling instructions
 Assembling is very easy.
-You need only some 12mm M3 screws for attaching the 3D-printed parts.
+You need only some M3 screws for assembling the 3D-printed parts.
-In the [STL folder](./stl) are located all parts you can 3Dprint by yourself.
+In the [STL folder](./stl) are located all parts you can 3D-print by yourself.
 Parts does not need supports, so are very easy to print even with a cheap 3d-printer.
 An [exploded view](./media/arlok_3d_exploded.stl) shows how parts have to be placed.
 Other informations are reported for the wheel and the ball-caster in the [stl folder readme](./stl).